Develop a Hurricane Communications Plan to Prepare and Protect

 Before a hurricane hits, it’s important to prepare in advance and develop a hurricane communication plan that your entire organization can depend on.

 Are your employees and business ready to face the oncoming storms?
 Now is the time to get your emergency preparedness together.
-The Atlantic hurricane season is underway, and while NOAA’s forecasts for 2023 are not as severe as in past years, you don’t want one bad storm to catch you off guard.
+The Atlantic hurricane season is underway, and while NOAA’s forecasts for 2024 are predicting an above-normal season due to the swing back to La Niña conditions and warmer-than-average ocean temperatures.
+With 17–25 total named storms and 4–7 major hurricanes, preparing for this year’s hurricane season is a critical necessity for all businesses, especially those along the Atlantic coast.

 As you think about preparing your business for a hurricane, you want to keep organizational communication top of mind.
 With a reliable way to reach your employees during a natural disaster, you can mitigate losses and improve safety outcomes.
 This post breaks down what to consider in your plan and how to implement it to improve connectivity rather than introduce new communication hurdles.